Folks in Bradford County ‘Light Up The Town’ for Ariah

 Last week when Ariah was returning from a five-day hospital stay, multiple area fire companies showed up to escort her home in style.

-“She was so happy sitting when she was in the truck, she sat and pointed at all the people standing in the road,” said her grandmother Nancy McConnell.
-“I sat there crying saying, ‘yeah, that’s all for you, honey, that’s all for you.'”
+"She was so happy sitting when she was in the truck.
+She sat and pointed at all the people standing in the road," said her grandmother Nancy McConnell.
+"I sat there crying saying, 'Yeah, that's all for you, honey.
+That's all for you.'"

 The family and neighbors say the lights make Ariah so happy that they probably won't even take them down after the holidays are over.